 are frozen for a period of 5 cycles before they are added to the baker’s

 If a baker is denunciated for double-baking or double-endorsing at some cycle, he’ll lose all the frozen deposits, rewards and fees of the cycle in which he double-baked/endorsed.

 Available, Frozen, Evaluated and Staking Balance¶

 The available balance of a baker is the amount of $DUN he has on his dn, and which could be transferred or deposited.
 The frozen balance is the amount of deposits, rewards and fees of the dn address that are currently frozen.
-The evaluation balance is the sum of available and frozen balance.
+The evaluated balance is the sum of available and frozen balance.

 A staking balance of a baker is the sum of its evaluated balance with the balances of all contracts/accounts that are delegated to him.
 This balance is taken into account when determining the number of rolls of each baker, as explained above.

 If a staking balance is updated during a cycle

 N(a new contract/account is delegated, a delegated contract/account’s balance is modified, or a delegation has been canceled), the changes will influence baking/endorsing power of the baker at cycle

 N+7(approx. 20 days) as explained above.

 Over-delegation happens when a baker’s staked balance is too big compared to his own available (or evaluated) balance.
 More precisely, it’s advised a have a ratio evaluated balance / staking balance at least equal to 0.1.
 This means that 10% of the staking balance should be on the baker’s dn address to be able to deposit bounds when baking or endorsing.
 The current limit is actually rather close to 8%.
 But, it’s better to have some margin as delegations change and some bakers may miss their baking slots.